 The Video Journal of Biomedicine welcomes proposals for all types of videos.
 The journal publishes the following types of video ensuring comprehensive coverage of the latest developments across all fields.

-Interview-style videos with authors discussing a peer-reviewed paper they have published in any journal worldwide.
+Interview-style videos with authors discussing a peer-reviewed paper they have published in any journal from any publisher.
 These videos follow a set question–and–answer-style structure enabling viewers to gain a personal understanding of the publication and research being presented.
-The fees for a Publication Perspective video are $3,500.
+The fees for a Publication Perspective video are £2,750.

 If you are interested in discussing a video for publication in the Video Journal of Biomedicine please contact the Joanne Walker.